Do your gums bleed easily when you brush or floss?

 If you have periodontitis, you must seek dental cleaning on a regular basis.
 As a part of periodontal maintenance, this prevents the accumulation of bacteria.
 It also reduces the harmful effects of periodontal disease.

-If the infection has spread from your gums to the root and surrounding bone and tissue, then scaling and root planing is necessary.
+If the infection has spread from your gums to the root and surrounding bone and tissue, then scaling and root planning is necessary.